FDio/vpp/docs/gettingstarted/developers/fib20/dataplane.rst

 known before any packet arrives.
 If that graph is composed of n objects, then the packet will visit n nodes and thus incur a forwarding cost of approximately n times the graph node cost.
+This could be reduced if the graph were *collapsed* into fewer DPOs and nodes.
+There are two ways we might consider doing
+this:

+- write custom DPOs/nodes for combinded functions, e.g. pop MPLS label and lookup in v4 table.
+This has the disadvantage that the number of such nodes would be, well, combinatorial, and resolving a path via a combined DPO would be more difficult as it would involve a forward walk of the graph to determine what the combination is.
+However, VPP power users might consider this option for a limited set of their use cases where performance is truely king.
+- collapse multiple levels of load-balancing into one.
+For example, if there were two levels of load-balancing each with two choices, this could equally be represented by one level with 4 choices.

-This could be reduced if the graph were *collapsed* into a single DPO and associated node.
-However, collapsing a graph removes the indirection objects that provide fast convergence (see section Fast Convergence).
+In either case a disadvantage to collapsing the graph is that it removes the indirection objects that provide fast convergence (see section Fast Convergence).
 To collapse is then a trade-off between faster forwarding and fast convergence; VPP favours the latter.

-This DPO model effectively exists today but is informally defined.
-Presently the only object that is in the data-plane is the ip_adjacency_t, however, features (like ILA, OAM hop-by-hop, SR, MAP, etc) sub-type the adjacency.
-The member lookup_next_index is equivalent to defining a new sub-type.
-Adding to the existing union, or casting sub-type specific data into the opaque member, or even over the rewrite string (e.g. the new port range checker), is equivalent defining a new C-struct type.
-Fortunately, at this time, all these sub-types are smaller in memory than the ip_adjacency_t.
-It is now possible to dynamically register new adjacency sub-types with ip_register_adjacency() and provide a custom format function.

-In my opinion a strongly defined object model will be easier for contributors to understand, and more robust to implement.

 .. rubric:: Footnotes: